Advanced Evidence: Trial Skills

 In addition, where applicable, doctrines are broken down into lists of elements where students can learn how to lay the foundation for introducing evidence into a trial as exhibits.
 Once the item or document is introduced, students will learn how to effectively use the exhibits in the presentation of their case.
 Students will also learn, and practice how to write, argue, and defend motions in limine, an extremely important skill that most students never learn about until they are handed their first real case after graduation.

-Students may not receive credit both this class and Trial Practice and Applied Evidence.
+Students may not receive credit for both this class and Trial Practice and Applied Evidence.
+Students may take this course and Trial Practice.

 ||Room / Days / From-To